kevmhughes/apple_website_clone/README.md

 See the website [here](https://bright-gelato-d9b778.netlify.app)

 # Description
 This is a clone of Apple's iPhone 15 Pro website using React.js and Tailwind CSS.
 It utilises GSAP (Greensock Animations) to animate various sections of the website including videos, images and text.
-It also uses Three.js to display the iPhone 15 Pro models in various colors and shapes and allows the user to manipulate them in real time.
+It also uses Three.js to display the iPhone 15 Pro models in different colors and sizes and allows the user to manipulate them in real time.

 # Take a Look at the Website